 Eco-tourism or Eco-trekking is often defined as a form of tourism with a purpose.
 Whilst in general terms it means environmentally friendly’ tourism.
 There is not a universal definition for eco-tourism.
 And the specific definition of what this actually means in practice can vary greatly from one country to another.
 Although it lacks one clear definition, International Eco-tourism has classified it.
 So International Eco-tourism has defined Eco-tourism as responsible travel to natural areas that conserves the environment and sustains the well as being of local people.
 In addition, Eco-tourism is the World Conservation visitation to relatively undisturbed natural areas.
 It has a low negative visitor impact.
 And it also provides for the beneficially active socio-economic involvement of local populations.

-Which means that those who implement and participate in Eco-tourism follows the following principle…
+This means that those who implement and participate in Eco-tourism follow the following principle…

-Eco-tourism is often confused with sustainable tourism.
-Whilst eco-tourism is a form of tourism (in addition to sport, health, culture and adventure tourism), the concept of sustainable development should be applied to all these forms of tourism.
-If the principles of sustainability are applied, then the type of tourism can be called sustainable tourism -therefore it can apply to all tourism activities.
+Eco Trekking is often confusing with sustainable tourism.
+Whilst eco-tourism is a form of tourism (in addition to sport, health, culture, and adventure tourism).
+And the concept of sustainable development should apply to all these forms of tourism.
+If the principles of sustainability are applied, then the type of tourism can be called sustainable tourism.
+Therefore Sustainable Tourism can apply to all tourism activities.

-Our Company (Himalayan Leaders) Search the completely new destination for explores the real Nepal to cover the real eco tourism of Nepal.
+Our Company (Himalayan Leaders) Search a completely new destination for exploring the real Nepal.
+And it helps to cover the real eco-tourism of Nepal.